Overview

 Photo: Emily Sorensen (ES), Mobile Transaction

-The Easy Deal has only basic transactions software, allowing you to accept card payments on the go without additional software like inventory tracking or cash acceptance.
-It’s ideal for merchants who don’t want to commit to more than a monthly plan, but it does have a setup fee of £150 + VAT.
-A SIM card for mobile connectivity would be free.
+The Easy Deal – has only basic software for accepting card payments on the go (SIM included).
+It’s ideal for merchants who can’t commit to more than a monthly plan, but it has a hefty setup fee.

-Takepaymentsplus takes features to the next level with an integrated product library, sales and inventory reports and itemised receipts.
-The monthly cost includes a SIM card, card machine rental and the software, and there is no setup fee.
+Takepaymentsplus – takes features to the next level with an integrated product library, tipping, cash acceptance, sales and inventory reports and itemised receipts.
+The monthly cost includes a SIM card, card machine rental and software with no setup fee, but it has a 12-month contract.

 You cannot download the POS software on a commercial tablet or your phone.
 Instead, you get a specialised tablet register manufactured by PAX (either the E700 or E800 model) with a built-in receipt printer.